Benefits in kind and expenses payments

 We can tell you more about these changes to help you decide what is the right approach for your business.

-There are several benefits that are not normally taxable.
+There are several benefits that are not normally taxable, although the benefits must generally not be provided in return for a reduction in salary, otherwise they are taxable in full.
 These can be substantial.
 The most significant are:

-- Contributions to registered pension schemes (within limits)
+- Contributions to registered pension schemes within limits (salary sacrifice acceptable)

 - Car, motor cycle or bicycle parking facilities at or near the workplace

-- Child care facilities or vouchers worth up to £55 per week (£243 a month) for basic rate taxpayers, (although this will not be open to new entrants once the new Tax Free Childcare provision is available to parents).
+- Childcare facilities or vouchers worth up to £55 per week (£243 a month) for basic rate taxpayers, (although this is not be open to new entrants from October 2018).
+Salary sacrifice arrangements are acceptable in relation to childcare benefits

 - Compensation/termination payments up to £30,000